 She advises employers on screening, hiring and I-9 practices, as well as all aspects of visas for new hires and green card sponsorship for retention of existing workforce.
 She advises and helps individuals to obtain the right visas, as well as permanent residence (green card) and citizenship, and helps to plan appropriate visa strategies for transitions from student to professional, for job and career changes, to unite family members, and to overcome grounds of ineligibility or other obstacles to a visa, green card, or citizenship – such as waivers of the two-year foreign residence requirement for J-1 exchange visitors, waivers of the three and ten-year bars for those who have overstayed, and waivers for some types of criminal or immigration history.

-Ms. Wolman has published articles with the Practising Law Institute and the American Immigration Lawyers Association, and speaks at local and national conferences on topics in immigration law.
-For AILA’s New York chapter, she has served as an officer of the Continuing Legal Education, Nominating, District Director Liaison, Citizenship Day & Social Committees, and served on other committees including Corporate Practice, Unauthorized Practice of Law, Advocacy & Media, and as an Editor of the Handbook for the annual New York Symposium.
+Ms. Wolman has published articles with the Practising Law Institute and the American Immigration Lawyers Association, and speaks at a variety of local and national conferences on topics in immigration law.
+For AILA’s New York chapter, she has served as an officer of the Continuing Legal Education, Nominating, District Director Liaison, Citizenship Day & Social Committees; she has served on other committees including Corporate Practice, Unauthorized Practice of Law, Pro Bono, and Advocacy & Media, and also as an Editor of the Handbook for the annual New York Symposium; and also serves on committees for AILA at the national level.